Anaconda Tag | Building Team Chemistry

 Apr 16, 2024

-Anaconda Tag is a very fun and unique game that uses very little resources to create an active game which allows students to work on cooperation and team chemistry.
-Like many of our other minor games, this activity can be used as a warm up, brain break or main point of learning depending on the age of your class and the focus of your lesson.
+Anaconda Tag is a fun and unique game that uses little resources to create a highly engaging activity, allowing students to work on the skills of cooperation and team chemistry.
+Like many of our minor games, this activity can be used as a warm up, brain break or the main focus of learning, depending on the age of your class and the focus of your lesson.

-This game can serve as a good entry point into a discussion about team chemistry, working together and what can happen if teams do no collaborate.
-Building team chemistry is vital in all sports and has transferable skills which will help students in daily life.
-A game like Anaconda tag can be that simple tool to start the discussions and exhibit to students what can happen if we don’t all work together!
+Anaconda Tag can serve as a good entry point for discussions on team chemistry, working together and what can happen if teams fail to collaborate.
+Building team chemistry is vital in all sports and has transferable skills which will help students in daily life outside of school.
+A game like Anaconda tag can be that simple tool to start the discussion on effective collaboration and clearly display to students what can happen if we don’t all work together!

 Team work makes the dream work!